"Wear the life jacket, Zubeen": Eyewitness recounts singer’s last moments at sea

 The yacht, carrying 18 people — including 11 Assamese residents of Singapore, five members of Zubeen’s team, and two crew members — set sail towards St. John’s and Lazarus Islands.
 Once docked near Lazarus Island, the group engaged in aqua adventure activities under the supervision of the crew.

-“I shouted at Zubeen, asking him to wear the life jacket again.
-But within seconds, I saw him floating on the surface of the water with face down,” recalled Talukdar.
+“I called out to the people, asking someone to make Zubeen wear the jacket.
+A smaller size though, Zubeen said he never wore one before so refused to wear the jacket.
+Later, Zubeen once again went into the waters, swam across.
+But after few minutes Zubeen was floating on the surface of the water with face down,” recalled Talukdar.
 Crew members rushed to pull him out, with froth emerging from his mouth.
 Immediate CPR was administered, and the yacht captain alerted the coast guard for emergency help.

 The vessel sped back towards Marina Bay, where coast guard officials took over.
 Despite being rushed to Singapore General Hospital’s ICU, doctors were unable to revive the singer.